halfdane/dsedley/content/publications/articles.md

 Materiali e Discussioni 72 (2014), 217-41

 ## ‘Diogenes Laertius on the ten Pyrrhonist modes’
 in K.M.
-Vogt (ed.), Pyrrhonian Skepticism in Diogenes Laertius (Tübingen 2015), 171-85
+Vogt (ed.), Pyrrhonian Skepticism in Diogenes Laertius ("Sapere", Tübingen 2015), 171-85

 ## ‘Varieties of definition’
 in D. Ebrey (ed.), Theory and Practice in Aristotle’s Natural Philosophy (Cambridge 2015)